Thistletown

 Thistletown is a culturally diverse neighbourhood in Toronto, Ontario, Canada.
 It consists of the area surrounding the intersection of Albion Road and Islington Avenue.
 The borders of Thistletown are generally delineated by the Humber River: the West Branch to the south, slightly beyond the river to the east, and to the William Osler Health Centre - Etobicoke General Hospital just above the river in the north.
 The western border is Kipling Avenue, though the part of the neighbourhood west of Islington is sometimes considered a separate area named Beaumonde Heights.

 Established as a postal village in 1847, it served the surrounding farms of Etobicoke Township.
-The area remained largely agricultural until after World War II, becoming a suburban member of the federation of Metropolitan Toronto in 1954.
+The area remained largely agricultural until after World War II, joining Metropolitan Toronto in 1953.
 By the 1970s, residential subdivisions replaced the farm lands of Thistletown.
-It became part of Toronto in 1998.
 Today the area is fully urban.

 This area has seen many changes and many ethnic groups arrive and flourish.
 Presently the corners of Albion and Islington in Thistletown has a large presence of East Indian stores and services.
-They are joined by a variety of Caribbean/West Indian, Indian, Sri Lankan, and Pakistani stores.
+They are joined by a variety of Caribbean, Indian, Sri Lankan, and Pakistani stores.
 43% of those living in this area, more specifically the CT-0250.05 are of Indian, Pakistani, Bangladeshi and Nepali origin, with those of black origin making up 22%.
 One landmark is the Franklin Carmichael Art Group at 34 Riverdale Drive, is named for Group of Seven member Franklin Carmichael by an art foundation founded by his widow and Dr. Ann Curtin.